cyanidecupcake/fab-moments-handbook/session2.md

 Working together complete the planning worksheet.
 Consider the sticky notes from last week's brainstorming session.

-* What materials will your HOME be made out of?
+* What materials will your HOME be made out of? (ie. MDF, wood, recycled materials, plastic, fabric, etc)

 * Do you know how to create an object using these materials or will you have to learn? (ie: Laser cutter, 3D printer, etc)

 * What electronics will you need for your HOME?
+(We will be using an Arduino to control any lights or sounds)

 * What obstacles might you encounter that could make it difficult to complete your HOME?
 How will you overcome them?

 * What will your HOME look like?
 Work together to sketch out ideas.

 Students should meet with a facilitator before the end of the session to pitch their idea.
-Facilitators should ask questions to get the students thinking critically about the fesability of their project.
+Facilitators should ask questions to get the students thinking critically about the feasibility of their project.

 When your group is done planning take your worksheet to a facilitator for approval.

-### Milestones & Deadlines
+## Milestones & Deadlines

 Deadline: The date when something must be finished.